Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Clifton - Greenmount recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Clifton - Greenmount has recorded approximately 17 residential properties granted approval annually.
-Development approval data is produced by the ABS on a financial year basis, showing 87 homes over the past five financial years from FY21 to FY25, with one so far in FY26.
-On average, each dwelling built has gained three new residents per year over these five financial years, indicating healthy demand that supports property values.
-New homes are being constructed at an average cost of $387,000, which is lower than regional levels, offering more affordable housing choices for buyers.
+Clifton - Greenmount recorded approximately 17 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25, 87 homes were approved, with an additional 2 approved in FY26 so far.
+On average, each dwelling built over these years gained around three new residents per year, indicating healthy demand that supports property values.

 Recent building activity consists entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated population count per dwelling approval is 395 people, reflecting its quiet, low activity development environment.
-Population forecasts indicate Clifton - Greenmount will gain 508 residents through to 2041.
+The estimated count of 395 people per dwelling approval reflects its quiet, low activity development environment.
+Population forecasts indicate Clifton - Greenmount will gain approximately 509 residents through to 2041.
 Present construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development